Skip to content

 3. To improve reproducibility, a team should most likely:

-4. In a fair test of how fertiliser affects plant height, the independent variable is best described as:
+4. In a fair test of how fertiliser affects plant height, the independent variable is:

 5. Controlled variables are variables that: